pergolafabio/Hikvision-Addons/hikvision-sip2rtsp/readme.md

 - You dont need access to the outdoor station, usefull for people living in appartment with no access to outdoor station.
 - You dont need to use the Hikconnect app anymore, you can use your own softphone
 - All local
 - Verry nice intergations possible, you can even pickup/answer the call with a Lovelace SIP card!!
-Freaking nice! :-)  More info below (asterisk)
+Freaking nice! :-)  https://github.com/TECH7Fox
 - It will provide you call sensors, more info below... (asterisk)
 - Opening door also works by sending '#' during call with a softphone